-Back in Series 7, the Asylum of the Daleks boasted a prop from every era of Doctor Who.
-Unfortunately for the hardcore fans, the fast editing, the dark set, the weathering on the surface and the prominence of the NSDs (New Series Daleks) made it difficult to clearly see what was on show.
-Click here to read about the eight classic Daleks and many other props in the asylum.
+Back in Series Seven, Asylum of the Daleks boasted it had a Dalek from every era of Doctor Who.
+Unfortunately for the hardcore fans, the fast editing, the dark set, the weathering on the surface of the props and the prominence of the NSDs (New Series Daleks) made it difficult to clearly see what was on show.

 Four of the props which garnered the most attention in pre-publicity were the silver and blue props whose designs hailed from the 1960s.
-All four of these Daleks belong to Andrew Beech* who works as Content Supervisor for live Doctor Who events and Curator of the Doctor Who Experience.
+All four of these Daleks are owned by Andrew Beech who works as Content Supervisor for live Doctor Who events and Curator of the Doctor Who Experience.

-Subsequently, two new Chase-style props were commissioned from the same source to replace these and they joined the London Doctor Who Experience, following some refurbishment.
-The work was carried out by Mike Tucker who was asked to change the props (termed AB1 and AB2) to create a timeline of Dalek development.
+Subsequently, two new Chase-style props were commissioned from the same source to replace these and they joined the London Doctor Who Experience in 2011, following some refurbishment and amendments.
+The work was carried out by Mike Tucker and his team at The Model Unit.
+They were asked to change the props in order that they could be included in a time-line of Dalek styles.

-In 2013, this newly converted pair (AB1 and AB2) was used in Asylum of the Daleks along with a number of other Daleks borrowed from the Experience.
+In 2013, this newly converted pair (AB1 and AB2) were used in Asylum of the Daleks along with a number of other Daleks borrowed from the Experience.

-The original pair that had featured in Asylum of the Daleks are on the left of the publicity photos which was released in the buildup to the first episode.
+The original pair that had featured in Asylum of the Daleks are on the left of the publicity photos which were released in the build up to the first episode.

 AB1‘s lights had been covered up, the collars badly scratched and a hemisphere was missing at the time.
 Most of these flaws, including the missing neck rods, were tidied up in Photoshop for the official image, although AB2 still has one rod missing.